Point of Sale

 “I was only going to order a meal, but the appetizers sounded so good, I just had to have one!”
 Most people have uttered those words at some point.
 Your goal is to make that phrase commonplace in your restaurant.
 How do you do it?
 By writing food descriptions that encourage larger orders, and ultimately bigger check sizes.
 This kind of suggestive selling can grow your revenue by up to 30% with minimal effort and expense on your end.

 The best menu description examples are original, attention-grabbing, boost your brand’s image, and help to build strong, long-term relationships with your guests.
+Effective restaurant branding can also make your menu description examples stand out.
 Over 85% of consumers consider authenticity to be a major driver of brand affinity.
 You want your guests to think of you instead of your competition when they’re choosing where to dine or where to order takeout from.
 Memorable food descriptions can help your brand remain top of mind.

 Now that we’ve finished the first course and you understand the advantages of top-notch menu descriptions, it’s time for the main event: learning how to craft compelling descriptions for your own dishes – you’ll be a modern-day Shakespeare in no time.